soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyPublicMilestoneActivityVariant.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
 activityHash | integer:uint32 | The hash identifier of this activity variant.
-Examine the activity's definition in the Manifest databaseto determine what makes it a distinct variant.
-Usually it will be difficulty level or whether or not it is aguided game variant of the activity, but theoretically it could be distinguished in any arbitrary way.
+Examine the activity's definition in the Manifest database to determine what makes it a distinct variant.
+Usually it will be difficulty level or whether or not it is a guided game variant of the activity, but theoretically it could be distinguished in any arbitrary way.

 ## Example
 ```javascript